 There are two primary types of mold testing available.
 Air testing is the most known form.
-Alone it has disadvantages.
-When it is not done in conjunction with surface testing.
-When choosing a mold testing professional to be sure to ask if they use multiple mold testing types during their analysis.
-Both air and surface testing are needed to provide accurate results.
-We also recommend taking multiple samples throughout the areas of concern to insure accuracy.
+Alone, air testing has disadvantages.
+It is best when completed in conjunction with surface testing.
+When choosing a mold professional to be sure to ask if they use multiple testing types during their analysis.
+Also, we recommend taking multiple samples throughout the areas of concern to ensure accuracy.

 Air testing is useful for initial site testing, especially if mold or fungal growth is not visible.
-Air testing consists of using a professional air sampling device designed for the rapid collection and analysis of a wide range of airborne aerosols.
+By using a professional air sampling device designed for the rapid collection and analysis of a wide range of airborne aerosols.
 These include fungal spores, pollen, insect parts, skin cell fragments, fibers, and inorganic particulates.
 Air enters the collection cassette, the particles become impacted on the sampling substrate, and the air leaves through the exit orifice.
-The airflow and patented cassette housing are designed in such a way that the particles are distributed and deposited equally on a special glass slide contained in the cassette housing called the "trace."
-The cassette is sent to the lab for detailed analysis and testing results.
+Thereby, collecting on a special glass slide inside of the cassette, called “the trace.”
+We send all the cassettes to the lab for detailed analysis and testing results.

-Testing surfaces consist of both swab and/or tape samples that are taken from household surfaces.
 To find the amount of mold growth and spores deposited around the home.
-Samples are collected by swabbing or tapping an area of concern or an area where dust collects without disturbance for an accurate reading of what is found in the air.
-Like with air testing the results can vary because mold growth and spores aren't spread evenly across surfaces in the home and can change over time.
+We collect samples by swabbing or tapping surfaces.
+Also, areas where dust collects, without disturbance, provides an accurate reading of what is in the air.
+Like with air testing the results can vary.
+Because mold spores don’t spread evenly across surfaces of the home.
+They can change over time.
 Unlike air testing though, surface tests can’t identify the exact concentration of mold spores in the air.